Microsoft 365 Defender portal overview

 Want to experience Defender for Endpoint?
 Sign up for a free trial.

-Enterprise security teams can use Microsoft Defender Security Center to monitor and assist in responding to alerts of potential advanced persistent threat activity or data breaches.
+Enterprise security teams can use Microsoft 365 Defender to monitor and assist in responding to alerts of potential advanced persistent threat activity or data breaches.

 - View, sort, and triage alerts from your endpoints